Why are applicants deferred?

 What can an applicant expect if they choose to withdraw their application?

 Students who withdraw their application from the applicant pool will no longer be considered a candidate for admission.
 Students should withdraw their applications if they are no longer interested in being considered for admission to any of NYU’s schools or programs.
-Early Decision I applicants who have not filled out the Deferral Response Form by 11:59pm on January 8th will be withdrawn.
-Early Decision II applicants who have not filled it out by March 11 will be withdrawn.
+To find your response deadline, please see the email with the subject line "Your Early Decision application to NYU has been deferred."

 What else can students send to the Office of Undergraduate Admissions for consideration?